Nguyễn Xuân Vinh: Career and research

 Following his return to Vietnam, Vinh was appointed Chief of Staff in the Republic of Vietnam Air Force in October 1957.
 In 1958, Vinh became the Commander and first Air Marshal of the Vietnam Air Force at the age of 28.
 He served as Air Force Commander until 1962 when he resigned and emigrated to the United States.

 He joined the University of Michigan in 1968 as an associate professor of Aerospace Engineering and was promoted to the rank of professor in 1972.
 During his tenure at Michigan, Vinh chaired more than 20 doctoral committees.
 It is estimated that over 1,000 aerospace engineers studied under him.

 Publications

-As a scientist and educator, he has published three books and more than 100 papers in mathematics, astrodynamics and trajectory optimization.
+As a scientist and educator, Vinh published three books and more than 100 papers in mathematics, astrodynamics and trajectory optimization.

 In 1960, to promote a cadet recruitment program for the newly created Air Force Academy in Vietnam, he wrote a novel: Pilot’s Life, which became a best-seller (now in its sixth printing) and he was awarded the Republic of Vietnam’s National Literature Prize.
 The novel is in the form of a series of letters written by a pilot to his sweetheart.